 In July 2012, a team from the Joint POW/MIA Accounting Command (JPAC, Hawaii) finally found the Dutch Cleaner’s crash site and added the location to a list of sites to excavate.
 With the property owner’s permission, a contractor excavated the crash site in the summer of 2019.

 After scientific analysis, the U.S. Military officially declared in November 2019 that they had found Marcy’s beloved brother.
-First Lieutenant Carl Davis Nesbitt will be buried with full military honors on May 15, 2023, at Ft.
+First Lieutenant Carl Davis Nesbitt was buried with full military honors on May 15, 2023, at Ft.
 Indiantown Gap.
-His nephew and Presbyterian minister, Greg Seckman, will officiate the service for the family.
+His nephew and Presbyterian minister, Greg Seckman, officiated the service for the family.

 Pictured in the Individual Photograph: